Taking a person-centered approach to education and including all people with disabilities in school and society.

 Special education teachers work with students who have a wide range of learning, mental, emotional, and physical disabilities.
 They adapt general education lessons and teach various subjects, such as reading, writing, and math, to students with mild and moderate disabilities.
 They also teach basic skills, such as literacy and communication techniques, to students with severe disabilities.

-Employment of special education teachers is projected to grow 17% percent from 2014 to 2024.
+Employment is projected to grow 17% percent from 2014 to 2024.
 Employment growth will be driven by continued demand for special education services.
 Many job opportunities will stem from the need to replace teachers who leave the occupation.

 Job opportunities also may be better in certain specialties, such as those requiring experience with early childhood intervention and skills in working with students who have multiple disabilities, severe disabilities, or autism spectrum disorders.
 Those with experience and knowledge of working with students with learning disabilities and speech or language impairments may have the best job prospects.